Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Dynamic Routing on the IPU

 Inference on static factor graphs is achieved in \cite{Ortiz:etal:CVPR2020} by mapping the factor graph onto the IPU cores with the communication pattern matching the topology of the graph.
 This approach however cannot be applied to dynamic graphs, as the communication pattern must be precompiled and recompilation is expensive.
 To enable parallel inference of dynamic factor graphs, we develop a routing procedure that can manage arbitrary graph topologies while operating on a fixed precompiled communication pattern.

 Our routing solution introduces densely connected routing nodes to mediate the transfer of messages through the factor graph.
 Routing nodes have knowledge about the structure of a part of the factor graph, stored in a routing matrix.
-As illustrated in Figure \ref{fig:routing}, when the factor graph is edited, the routing matrix can be updated to enable inference on the new factor graph without changing the compiled communication pattern.
+As shown in Fig. \ref{fig:routing}, when the factor graph is edited, the routing matrix can be updated to enable inference on the new factor graph without changing the compiled communication pattern.

-To distribute the routing, we create a routing node for each pair of node types that may be connected.
-One additional requirement is that we specify the maximum number of nodes of each type in the graph and the maximum number of edges each type of node can have --- these are weak requirements and the limits can be set generously.
+To distribute the routing, we create a routing node for each factor type.
+One requirement is to specify the maximum number of nodes of each type in the graph and the maximum number of edges each type of node can have -- these are weak requirements and the limits can be set generously.
+For large graphs we create multiple routing nodes for each factor type.

 \bfig